kundansinghdev/SecureAuthSystem/README.md

 ### 7. **Password Reset via Email**
    - **Endpoint**: `POST http://localhost:9090/auth/ForgetPasswordwithemail`
-   - **Description**: Initiates the password reset process by sending a reset link or OTP to the provided email.
+   - **Description**: Initiates the password reset process by sending a reset link or OTP to the email.
    - **Request Body**:
      ```json
      {